nuta/operating-system-in-1000-lines/website/en/11-page-table.md

 > [!TIP]
 >
-> Upon close observation, you may notice:
+> From the examples above, we can see the following characteristics of the indices:
 >
 > - Changing the middle bits (`VPN[0]`) doesn't affect the first-level index.
-This means page table entries for nearby addresses are concentrated in the same second-level page table.
+This means page table entries for nearby addresses are concentrated in the same first-level page table.
 > - Changing the lower bits doesn't affect either `VPN[1]` or `VPN[0]`.
-This means addresses within the same 4KB page reference the same page table entry.
+This means addresses within the same 4KB page are in the same page table entry.
+>

-This structure utilizes [the principle of locality](https://en.wikipedia.org/wiki/Locality_of_reference), allowing for smaller page table sizes and more effective use of the Translation Lookaside Buffer (TLB).
+> This structure utilizes [the principle of locality](https://en.wikipedia.org/wiki/Locality_of_reference), allowing for smaller page table sizes and more effective use of the Translation Lookaside Buffer (TLB).

-When accessing memory, the CPU uses `VPN[1]` and `VPN[0]` to identify the corresponding page table entry, then adds the physical address from that entry to the `offset` to calculate the final physical address to access.
+When accessing memory, CPU calculates `VPN[1]` and `VPN[0]` to identify the corresponding page table entry, reads the mapped base phiysical address, and adds `offset` to get the final physical address.

 ## Constructing the page table

-Let's construct a page table using the Sv32 method.
-First, we'll define some macros. `SATP_SV32` is a bit in the `satp` register that indicates "enable paging in Sv32 mode", and `PAGE_*` are bits to be set in page table entries.
+Let's construct a page table in Sv32.
+First, we'll define some macros. `SATP_SV32` is a single bit in the `satp` register which indicates "enable paging in Sv32 mode", and `PAGE_*` are flags to be set in page table entries.

 ```c:kernel.h
 #define SATP_SV32 (1u << 31)